thimios/photoshareserver/README.md

 Setup yml configuration files for all example files under config

+Set a secret token at config/initializers/secret_token.rb.
+To generate a secret token, you can use:

+	$ rake secret

 run solr with logging on the console (you need it even for db setup)

 	$ RAILS_ENV=development rake sunspot:solr:run